TheAlphaSchoolSystemPTYLTD/deep-linking/README.md

 A Deep Link is a URL parameter that is provided to the login screen to automatically redirect the user to the target page on a successful login.

-If the user has a valid active session, they will be redirected to the target page without requiring re-autnntication.
+If the user has a valid active session, they will be redirected to the target page without requiring re-authentication.

 **Notes for Generating Deep Links**